-Martha is the newest Relief Certified Veterinary Technician that is making her contractor services avaiable via Vet Teams.
-Check back soon to learn more about Martha!
+Ann Marie is a Relief Certified Veterinary Technician that is making her contractor services available via Vet Teams.
+Check back soon to learn more about Ann Marie!

 Currently Michelle spends her career time providing relief services for various companion animal practices as well some specialty and referral practices, traveling to different national conventions to speak and mentor others in the field, and growing Vet Teams to better serve the veterinary community.